EXCERPTS FROM CRISIS AND DISASTER SURVIVAL

 1- Silos well-***

-In the courtyards of buildings at least 14 meters long and 9 meters wide, G. Beau proposed to build wells 41 meters deep capable of accepting 20 or 30 light cars.
-Beau's idea was to have an elevator that automatically transports vehicles from one level to another, stores them automatically and comes back to pick them up on demand.
-Cars thus parked give off equivalent surfaces on public roads.
+In the courtyards of buildings having at least 14 meters in length and 9 meters in width, G. Beau proposed to build shafts 41 meters deep capable of accepting 20 or 30 light cars.
+Beau's idea was to have an elevator that automatically transports vehicles from one level to another, automatically stows them away and comes back to pick them up on demand.
+Cars parked in this way clear the equivalent surfaces on public roads.

 2- Aerial pedestrian and bicycle lanes ***

-For many cities, their structures would allow the installation of tracks placed above congested lanes where pedestrians and cyclists would circulate on a new level of commercial value, the underlying sidewalk receiving deliveries and more parking lots.
-This interests at least one million users for Paris.
+For many cities, their structures would allow the establishment of tracks placed above congested lanes where pedestrians and cyclists would circulate on a new rewarding commercial level, the underlying sidewalk receiving deliveries and more parking lots.
+This interests a million users at least for Paris.

 3- Overhead AERIAL ***

-RATP and SNCF have always, rightly or wrongly, opposed the aerial monorail.
+RATP and SNCF have always opposed, rightly or wrongly, the air monorail.
 This invention is however used elsewhere.
-It has advantages because it does not obstruct the public highway and can be combined with the previous proposal.
-The technology does not seem ripe at the moment, however, despite recent trials in Germany.
-It is a motorized cabin, suspended in its axis by two suspension trains on a raised beam rail.
+It has advantages because it does not clutter the public road and can be combined with the previous proposal.
+However, the technology does not seem ripe at the moment despite recent trials in Germany.
+It is a motorized cabin, suspended on its axis by two suspension trains on a raised beam rail.
 Its cost is lower than the metro but it can have aesthetic drawbacks.

 The cities 4- tiered **

-Subway in relatively deep basement, major traffic axes and handling levels above on the ground floor or 1 ° basement, pedestrian paths and shops at park level - gardens on the ground floor or in elevation.
-Apartments with large terraces set back above each with its micro - summer - winter garden.
+Subway in a relatively deep basement, main traffic axes and handling levels above on the ground floor or 1st basement, pedestrian paths and shops at park level - gardens on the ground floor or in heightening.
+Apartments with large terraces set back above, each with its own micro - summer - winter garden.

 5- The solar electric cars ***

-The electric car is progressing, a new concept has appeared: its connection with the Sun.
-In many cities, parking lots could receive solar panels and charge batteries quietly; on the other hand at night, during off-peak hours, Electricité de France has kilowatts which are, whatever their origins, interesting to value.
-The low-capacity, space-saving electric car, low battery charge, fast charge or instant standard charge, with braking energy recovery.
-It is currently being studied almost everywhere but the necessary capital would be needed to accelerate its maturity.
+The electric car is progressing, a new concept has appeared: its link with the Sun.
+In many cities the car parks could receive solar panels and charge batteries quietly; on the other hand, at night, during off-peak hours, Electricité de France has kilowatts which, whatever their origins, are worth recovering.
+The electric car with low capacity, small footprint, low battery charge, fast charge or instant standard charge, with braking energy recovery.
+It is currently being studied everywhere but it would need the necessary capital to accelerate its maturity.